-Fiona Bruce and the team return with a new run for the antiques favourite.
-The opening location is a first, with the show being recorded inside an active air base at Marham in Norfolk, home to the RAF's longest-serving squadron as it celebrates its centenary year.
+Fiona Bruce and the team are inside an active air base at Marham in Norfolk, home to the RAF's longest-serving squadron as it celebrates its centenary year.

 Objects brought in include a gold cup boasting a handsome history as well as a stunning valuation, a poignant book depicting the hard life of a Victorian orphan, and - in another break with tradition - two tattoo artists demonstrate a new form of artistic endeavour.